 Students auditioning for the Dance Program are asked to wear appropriate clothing:

-· Tights and a tank top for males (a T-shirt and shorts are also satisfactory);
+- Black tights and tank top for males (t-shirt and shorts also satisfactory)

-· Long hair tied back in a bun and off of the face.
+- Long hair tied neatly back in a bun and off (omit of) face